brybrophy/react-sorcerer/README.md

 ## Usage

-- Start by creating optimized versions of your images in different sizes.
+- Start by creating optimized versions of your images in different screen sizes.
 - There should be one default image. (example: `defaultImg.jpg`)
-- The optimized versions should be named according to the device they are optimzed for. (example: `defaultImg_mobileSm.jpg`, `defaultImg_tabletLg.jpg`)
+- The optimized versions should be named according to the size they are optimzed for. (example: `defaultImg_mobileSm.jpg`, `defaultImg_tabletLg.jpg`)
 - The images should all have the same extension type.
 - They can be saved locally, or hosted on a server as long as the image and extension are the last item in url. (example: `https://api.example.com/images/defaultImg.jpg`)